 Artificial scarcity and Limited-time offersLimited-time offers of (artificially) scarce IAPs are, as Jernström points out, a logical combination of hot state and loss aversion.
 Scarcity has been identified as one of the six key principles of persuasion by the psychologist Robert Cialdini in his 1984 book Influence: The Psychology of Persuasion, who pointed out that even the threat of losing the option to have something (when the LTO expires) is enough to trigger our loss aversion and to convince us to buy it.
 Time pressure, meanwhile, additionally effectively prevents our System 2 from rationally examining the offer.

 IKEA effectIn his 2014 book Hooked: How to Build Habit-Forming Products, Nir Eyal describes the "IKEA effect" as the emotional attachment we experience to things we have put our own work into — e.g. we value furniture from IKEA more after having assembled it ourselves than if we had received it already assembled.
-According to Jernström, games use this to transition from the Hook to the Habit stage with a simple gameplay loop of receiving a trigger/reminder from the game, the player doing something, receiving a randomized reward, and then, crucially, doing a simple chore to get them emotionally invested in the activity.
-While the IKEA effect isn't used to make you spend directly, its cumulative effect makes you more likely to spend money in-game in the long term.
+According to Jernström, games use this to transition from the Hook to the Habit stage with a simple gameplay loop of the player receiving a trigger/reminder from the game, doing something, receiving a randomized reward, and then, crucially, doing another simple chore to get them emotionally invested in the activity.
+While the IKEA effect isn't used to make you spend directly, its cumulative effect makes you more likely to spend money over the long term.